-The table displays the percent of students achieving at the Proficient or Advanced level (meeting or exceeding the state standards) in English/language arts, mathematics, and social science, for the most recent three-year period.
-NOTE: CST was last administered in 2012-13.
+The table displays the percent of students achieving at the Proficient or Advanced level (meeting or exceeding the state standards) in Science, for the most recent three-year period.
 Due to the moderate number of students tested, scores are not disclosed.